Skip to main content

 Synthesis is the work of combining all three data sources (documents, interviews, business context) into a unified set of findings.
 It's not summarizing.
 Summarizing is easy.
 Synthesis means looking at a process document that describes a five-day turnaround, an interview transcript where the operations manager admits it actually takes twelve days, and a financial report showing overtime costs that confirm the twelve-day number is the real one.

-John Sullivan, an AI consultant who's been building his practice, told me: "We had no systematized process by which to qualify a lead, run the discovery and audit, and then produce a roadmap."
+Firm owners I talk to tell me the same thing: they have no systematized process to qualify a lead, run discovery, and produce a roadmap.
 The synthesis step is exactly why.
-You can't systematize judgment calls that require cross-referencing three different information streams against each other.
+You can't hand off judgment calls that require cross-referencing three different information streams against each other, so they stay with you, and the firm caps out at whatever you personally can carry.

 Or at least, you couldn't.